cybertraining-dsc/su21-reu-366/project/index.md

 we often hear of machine learning as well.
 The reason for this is because machine learning also involves the use of human intelligence.
 Machine learning is the process of a program or system getting more capable over time.

+Now, what is handwriting recognition?
 Handwriting Recognition is a branch of (OCR) Optical Character Recognition.
-It is a technology that receives and interprets handwritten information from paper, images, and other items to digital text in real-time.
+It is a technology that receives handwritten information from paper, images, and other items and interprets them into digital text in real-time.
+Handwriting recognition is a very established area in the field of image processing.
+Over the years, developers have created handwriting recognition technology to convert written postal codes, addresses, math questions, essays, and many more into digital forms, thus making life easier for businesses and individuals.

 ## 2. Importance of Handwriting Recognition